 Whatever our body takes in has an effect on our brain.
 Vegetables, fruits, foods with healthy fats like fish and nuts offer many health advantages in both physical and mental aspects.
 With regards to your cognitive abilities, it is not simply based on what food you take but, it is also the foods that you do not eat.
 To improve your memory and lessen the risk of having dementia, here are some healthy tips that you may follow:

 - Control saturated fat and calories intake.
 A diet that is excessive in saturated fat such as butter, cheese, and red meat develops a possibility of having dementia and will damage your memory consolidation.

 - Take a lot of vegetables and fruits.
 This kind of food has a lot of antioxidants and elements that are advantageous for your brain cells.
-Colored vegetables and fruits are a good source of antioxidant and are normally called “superfoods”.
+Coloured vegetables and fruits are a good source of antioxidants and are normally called “superfoods”.

 - Drink green tea.
 Green tea has strong antioxidants that defend your brain cells from toxins that may injure your brain cells.
 Regular intake of green tea could improve your memory and mental attentiveness.

 Ana Miller is a creative writer.
 Her topics of interest and expertise range from psychology to all sorts of disciplines such as science and news.